When to Classify Events in Open Times Series?: Experiments

 \textit{ECOTS algorithms: } The competing approaches considered in this paper are described below as well as their optimized hyper-parameters. \begin{itemize} \item \bf Late baseline: the last classifier in the collection $\Tilde{h}_{\eta_m}$ is used.
 This is the last time that a prediction can be made. \item \bf Early baseline: the first classifier in the collection $\Tilde{h}_{\eta_M}$ is used.
 This corresponds to the earliest possible prediction with the largest horizon in the future. \item \bf Confidence-based Classifiers (CC): for a fixed target $t_p$, this method takes a decision as soon as the confidence of the classifier regarding the class of interest exceeds a given threshold, optimized as a meta-parameter for each value of $\alpha$ using validation set.
-If this never happens, then $t_p = t+\eta_m$ and the prediction is forced using $\Tilde{h}_{\eta_m}$. \item \bf Economy-$\gamma$ (see Section \ref{sec:eco_approach}): for each value of $\alpha$, the number of groups $K$ used in the method is optimized in the range [1,5] using a validation set. \item \bf SR (see Section \ref{sec_SR_approach}): for each value of $\alpha$, the parameters $\gamma_1$, $\gamma_2$ and $\gamma_3$ were optimized in the range $[-1, -0.5, 0,$ $0.5, 1]^3$ using a validation set. \end{itemize}
+If this never happens, then $t_p = t+\eta_m$ and the prediction is forced using $\Tilde{h}_{\eta_m}$. \item \bf Economy-$\gamma$ (see Section \ref{sec:eco_approach}): for each value of $\alpha$, the number of groups $K$ used in the method is optimized in the range [1,5] using a validation set. \item \bf SR (see Section \ref{sec_SR_approach}): for each value of $\alpha$, the parameters $\gamma_1$, $\gamma_2$ and $\gamma_3$ were optimized in the range $[-1, -0.5, 0,$ $0.5, 1]^3$ using a validation set. \end{itemize} Note that the ``late'' and the ``early'' baselines are not adaptive, while the ``Confidence-based'' method adapts its decisions to the current input.
+One goal of the experiments is to compare these methods with ones that have been \textit{translated} from the ECTS framework: {\bf Economy-$\gamma$} and {\bf SR}.